 Fleas and ticks carry diseases that can cause serious harm to your pet.
 The most common problem associated with fleas is flea allergy dermatitis, which causes excessive itching, skin inflammation, sores and hair loss.
 The second most common problem associated with fleas is tapeworms.
 Fleas can carry tapeworm eggs, and when the flea bites your pet, the egg can be deposited under your pet’s skin, causing a tapeworm infestation.

-Ticks are known to carry many different types of bacteria that can cause zoonosis, rocky mountain spotted fever and Lyme disease.
-Lyme disease causes lethargy, pain in your pets joints and a decrease in appetite.
-Rocky Mountain spotted fever can cause skin lesions, vomiting, problems with your pet’s nervous system and depression.
-Zoonosis is known for causing bloody diarrhea, fevers, runny noses and watering eyes.
+Ticks are known to carry many different types of bacteria that can cause zoonosis.
+Zoonoses are diseases that can be spread from animals to humans.
+Some examples of zoonosis are Lyme Disease and Rocky Mountain Spotted Fever.
+Lyme disease causes lethargy, pain in your pet's joints, and a decrease in appetite.
+Rocky Mountain Spotted Fever can cause skin lesions, vomiting, problems with your pet’s nervous system, and depression.

 For pets who are small or advanced in age, a severe flea infestation can cause anemia, which is characterized by rapid breathing, lack of appetite and excessive sleeping.
 If you suspect your pet has anemia due to fleas, it is an emergency situation.